thaiall/mygitfriends/README.md

-# Hello world! v.1
+# Hello world! v.2
 ---
 To my new collaborators, please upload your photo.

-This is my test on 16 september 2017.
+This is my test on 11 February 2019
+- Burin Rujjanapan : peach_girl.jpg